We aim to provide children with an integrated programme of learning through speaking and listening, reading and writing.

 - Each child should be assessed on what sounds they know and what words they are able to read, taking into account their prior schools phonics programme.

 - A daily phonics session should be taught based on these assessments making sure that there are 4 parts to the session >Revisit > Teach > Practice > Apply (Following the Letters and Sounds sequence of teaching).

 - Focused directed teaching involving oral and written practice of letters and sounds.

-- A variety of teaching methods, including: introducing a new sound with the RWI flash card image and given rhyme, demonstration and modelling of letter formation, singing with the use of Jolly Phonics songs and other practical activities.
+- A variety of teaching methods, including: introducing a new sound with the appropiate image and given rhyme and demonstration and modelling of letter formation.

 Phonics should be taught daily from KS1 to KS3.
 KS4 should concentrate on functional reading skills.